 Diving with Manta Rays

-We have done some of the world's best manta ray dives and know that the joy of diving with mantas is difficult to overstate.
-Manta rays capture divers' imaginations since they move so gracefully and majestically through the water - whether frolicking in the surf, or enjoying the skin care treatment of a mantaray cleaning station.
+We have done some of the world's best manta dives and know that the joy of diving with these creatures is difficult to overstate.
+They capture divers' imaginations since they move so gracefully and majestically through the water - whether frolicking in the surf, or enjoying the skin care treatment of a cleaning station.
 Find out more about these beautiful and mysterious fish ...

 There are few sights more awe inspiring for scuba divers than watching manta rays performing their graceful somersaults.
-These magnificent creatures are frequently seen feeding alone or in small groups near the surface at Thailand scuba diving sites such as Koh Bon, Komodo in Indonesia, the Maldives, Black Rock in Myanmar, Kadavu in Fiji, and other near shore waters near coral and rocky reefs.
+These magnificent creatures are frequently seen feeding alone or in small groups near the surface and other near shore waters near coral and rocky reefs.
+Sightings are common in the Maldives, particularly during the August to October feeding and mating spectacular at Hanifaru Bay, Baa Atoll, in the northern atolls of the Maldives.
+Other great places to witness these majestic creatures include Koh Bon in Thailand, Komodo and Raja Ampat in Indonesia, Black Rock in Myanmar, Kadavu in Fiji, Cabo Marshall in the Galapagos Islands and Mexico.

-Mantarays are strong pelagic swimmers, possibly able to cross the open ocean and so often host one or more clinging remora, or sucker fish.
+Manta rays are strong pelagic swimmers, possibly able to cross the open ocean and so often host 1 or more clinging remora, or sucker fish.
 Remoras have their first dorsal fin modified into a sucking disc.
-While the remoras do not harm their host directly (apart from sore skin where attached), the manta ray does use more energy in swimming.
+While the remoras do not harm their host directly (apart from sore skin where attached), mantas do use more energy when swimming with them.

 Manta Ray Fact Sheet